bharatbhushanswain/bharatbhushanswain/README.md

 - 🌱 I’m currently learning about Deep Learning and AI.
 - 👯 I’m looking to collaborate on open-source projects related to Data Science.
 - 🤔 I’m looking for help with improving my knowledge in neural networks.
-- 💬 Ask me about Python, Machine Learning, and Data Analysis.
+- 💬 Ask me about Python, Machine Learning, Data Analysis and sql.
-- 📫 How to reach me: bharatbhushanswain@example.com
+- 📫 How to reach me: bharatbhushanswain99@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love solving Rubik's cubes and can solve them in under a minute!